0x48piraj/wrong8007/docs/development.md

     class C core
     class P user
 ```

+The core owns execution and lifecycle management.
+Triggers are independent event sources that detect conditions and request activation through a single core-owned interface.

 This separation keeps individual triggers focused while allowing the execution model to evolve independently.